tamarin-prover/tamarin-prover/src/009_advanced-features.md

 and then running Tamarin with the option `-DKEYWORD` to have this part included.

-If you use this feature to exclude typing lemmas, your case distinctions will change, and you may no longer be able to construct some proofs automatically.
+If you use this feature to exclude source lemmas, your case distinctions will change, and you may no longer be able to construct some proofs automatically.
 Similarly, if you have `reuse` marked lemmas that are removed, then other following lemmas may no longer be provable.